btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeploymentExtended.md

 **Tor** can be used by the following components to provide enhanced privacy and/or help with NAT traversal:

-- Bitcoin-core Daemon
+- Bitcoin Core Daemon
-- Lightning Network Daemon (lnd).
+- Lightning Network Daemon (LND).

 Additional information running Bitcoin Core with Tor support can be found [here](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).